 Many gardening experts believe that the proper application of mulch alone does a fine job of limiting weed growth.
 Wood chips will break down over time.
 While grass clippings and shredded leaves may not work in a formal setting, they are fine for casual gardens, and they are free.

 There are landscape-fabric-type materials that are biodegradable.
 These materials will break down and replenish the soil, which means they must be replaced every year or two.
 Some gardeners use plain newspaper or cardboard as underlayment for mulch.
 If you do use newspapers, be sure to avoid the glossy advertising supplements and magazines, which won't break down to enrich the soil.
 To install, lay the paper two or three pages thick and overlap the edges.
 Cover the paper or cardboard with a layer of mulch.
+Until the paper or cardboard begins to degrade, however, it may form an impenetrable barrier that prevents water and fertilizer from reaching the soil beneath it.

 For some gardeners, using a poly landscape weed barrier is too convenient to give up, especially when they are planting annuals.
 However, the annual planting in the spring and the removal of dead plants in the fall takes a toll on the fabric, and it lasts only a year or two.
 In those cases, it is a good idea to work organic matter into the soil before installing the landscape fabric.